Ed-Fi-Alliance-OSS/Ed-Fi-Kafka-Connect/SECURITY.md

 ### Binaries

 1. Binaries are built and managed directly inside GitHub, not by developers.
-2. Releases contain provenance [attestations](https://slsa.dev/attestation-model) and a [software bill of materials](https://www.cisa.gov/sbom) (SBOM) files describing the build process and dependencies.
-3. Docker images are pinned to specific known SHA256 hash values.
+2. Docker images are pinned to specific known SHA256 hash values.